sanchitkhthpalia/TheAlter_Assgn/README.md

   - `styles.css` — light theme and layout styles
   - `app.js` — rendering, selection state, and constraint validation
   - `summary.html` — displays the final 11
-  - `summary.js` — reads selections from `sessionStorage` and renders list
+  - `summary.js` — reads selections from `sessionStorage` and renders a list

 ## Data Source
 Player data is the provided "All Players JSON" (embedded in `app.js`).